MykalMachon/MykalMachon/README.md

 ## Hey, I'm Mykal 👋
-(aka: mykal.codes, or MykalMachon) I work as a Systems Analyst 1 at UFV during the week, and as a web-dev freelancer on the weekends.
-I've been expanding my horizons quite a bit over the last while, but my focus is in frontend web development.
+(aka: mykal.codes, or MykalMachon) I work as a Systems Analyst at UFV during the week, and as a web-dev freelancer on the weekends.
+I work with a wide range of tech but it's always in the pursuit of building things that interest me.
+Currently I work a lot with Python + Flask and Typescript + Next.js

 ### Recent Activity 🚀